beenotung/create-rpc/README.md

 npm run db:update
   Apply the new migration plan, and update the proxy.ts based on the erd.txt.

+npm run db:seed
+  Populate the database with sample data.

 npm run build
   Builds the web project into 'dist' folder.
 ```